dagger/dagger/docs/learn/107-kubernetes.md

 // Declarative name
 todoApp: {
+  // Build an image from the project repository
   image: docker.#Build & {
     source: repository
   }

+  // Push the image to a remote registry
   remoteImage: docker.#Push & {
     target: "\(registry):\(tag)"
     source: image